Complexity of syntactical tree fragments of Independence-Friendly logic: Coordinated trees of the first kind

 This furthermore implies that $V\neq\emptyset$.
 So, by a symmetric argument one can prove the existence of one element in $B\cap U$. \end{proof}

 \begin{cor} The coordinated tree C1, as all trees extending it, is NP-complete. \end{cor}

+This result, together with the Extension Lemma (\ref{EXTENDLEMMA}), yields an alternative, more indirect proof of theorem \ref{TEOC2}.

-This concludes the classification of coordinated trees up to reduction closure.
-However, since we do not known whether coordinated trees capture NP or any smaller complexity class, it might be of interest that we found a description of an L-complete problem, 2-COLORABILITY, by means of the minimal C1 tree.
+This concludes the classification of coordinated trees of first kind up to reduction closure.
+However, since plausibly the minimal coordinated trees do not capture all NP problems, it might be of interest that we found a description of an L-complete problem, 2-COLORABILITY, by means of the minimal C1 tree.
 This problem is known not to be in FO.
+The 2-COLORABILITY problem can be described as follows: given a graph $G = (V,E)$, show that $V$ can be decomposed as a partition into subsets $A,B$ such that $A^2\cap E =\emptyset$ and $B^2\cap E =\emptyset$ (i.e., there are no edges between vertices of $A$, and similarly for $B$).

-The sentence, in the language of graphs, is:
+The defining sentence, in the language of graphs, is:

 where

 and

 \begin{teo} A graph structure $M$ satisfies $\xi$ if and only if it encodes a ``yes'' instance of 2-COLORABILITY. \end{teo}